 Blueberry Pie is a classic dessert that has been passed down for generations.
 Luscious blueberries in a sweet filling are encased in a tender, flaky pie dough and baked until golden brown and bubbly.
-It is truly one of life’s simple pleasures.

 You can use pre-made frozen pie crusts or find them in the refrigerator section of your local store.
 They taste pretty comparable to scratch and are so easy to use!
 If you prefer a crumb topping, like in my easy Apple Crumb Pie, you can replace the top crust with a crumb topping!